- April R. MartindaleAttorney

 Biography of April R. Martindale, M.B.A., J.D., Esquire

-April R. Martindale is the owner/managing partner of Martindale Law, a law practice located in Broward County, Florida where she focuses on Contract Law, Intellectual Property and Business Law.
+April R. Martindale is the Owner/Managing Partner of Martindale Law, a law practice located in Broward County, Florida where she focuses on Contract Law, Intellectual Property, Business Law and Entertainment Law.
 April is licensed to practice law in the State of Florida and the U.S. District Court, Southern District of Florida.

 April earned a Masters of Business Administration in Management from Strayer University where she graduated summa cum laude, and was inducted into Golden Key International Honor Society, and Alpha Chi National College Honor Society in a period of 11 months.